Item insights overview

 Updating settings can take up to 24 hours to apply within the user’s organization across Microsoft 365 experiences.

 - Microsoft stops using your signals when computing recommendations for others.
-Your colleagues stop receiving item insights based on activities that you perform in shared workspaces, and your colleagues’ insights-based experience becomes less rich in places such as the Recommended files in Office.com and Delve.
+Your colleagues stop receiving item insights based on activities that you perform in shared workspaces.
+Your colleagues’ insights-based experience becomes less rich in places such as the Recommended section of files in Office.com and Delve, as shown in the following example, if you were signed in with the user name MeganB.

 - Your colleagues can still see files that you have shared with them from OneDrive for Business and SharePoint in experiences such as Delve and the profile cards in Microsoft 365.
-To avoid seeing shared files in these places, remove the sharing permissions on the files.
+To prevent these places from displaying shared files, remove the sharing permissions on the files.

-- Experiences that show content trending around you is blocked for you and inaccessible to others, in places such as Delve and Outlook mobile’s Discover section.
-The lack of the trending-insights also affects your personalized relevance in Microsoft Search since it cannot use your trending content as signals for relevance.
+- Experiences that show content trending around you is inaccessible to others, in places such as Delve and the Discover section in Outlook mobile.
+The lack of trending insights also reduces your personalized relevance in Microsoft Search since it cannot use your trending content as signals for relevance.

 Looking for the API reference for this service?